RoamGuru Roam Guru

-Rennes surprised me.
-I expected a administrative city, the kind of place that exists because someone decided to put government buildings there.
+I came to Rennes on a wet Thursday in November because the train from Paris was cheap and I had three days to kill.
+I expected an administrative city—government buildings, sensible planners, the kind of place that exists because someone decided to put a prefecture there.
 What I found was something messier, more interesting—a university town with medieval bones and modern energy, where 17th-century timbered houses lean against concrete brutalism and somehow both survive.
+I stayed five days.
+I still think about that mint-green house.

 The Historic Center: Getting Lost on Purpose

-The Centre Historique de Rennes (GPS: 48.1084°N, 1.6784°W) isn't a single site—it's a district, roughly bounded by the Vilaine River to the south, the canal to the north, and the Portes Mordelaises to the west.
+The Centre Historique de Rennes isn't a single site—it's a district, roughly bounded by the Vilaine River to the south, the canal to the north, and the Portes Mordelaises to the west.
 This is where you should spend your first day.
 Not following a route.
 Just walking.

 The half-timbered houses are the obvious draw.
 Rennes has over 300 of them, more than any other city in Brittany.
-They date mostly from the 15th-17th centuries, built after a fire in 1494 destroyed much of the medieval city.
+They date mostly from the 15th-17th centuries, built after a catastrophic fire in 1494 destroyed much of the medieval city.
 The timber framing creates patterns—X's, St. Andrew's crosses, vertical lines—that look almost abstract from a distance.
+What the guidebooks don't tell you is that these houses lean.
+Not dramatically, not dangerously, but enough that you notice.
+Enough that the narrow lanes feel like corridors carved through living wood rather than streets built by human intention.

 Parlement de Bretagne: Power and Ashes